ppardiwala/openshift-march-2024/Day1/README.md

 ## About Red Hat Core OS (RHCOS)
 - is an optimized enterprise grade operating system used in Orchestration Platforms like Red Hat OpenShift
 - it uses a boot configuration file called ignition file
-- the ignition files have to kept in a load balancer that the RHCOS machine can access
+- the ignition files have to be kept in a load balancer that the RHCOS machine can access
 - only thru the remote ignition files the RHCOS can be booted

 ## Imperative vs Declarative